just1inmany/CS-230-Group-4/README.md

     -Record prior quarterly sales and revenue
-    -Create a 10% discount event on products to boost client base -Record changes in revenue and clientel count
+    -Create a 10% discount event on products to boost client base -Record changes in revenue and clientel count -Survey new customers on whether the sale price event made a large difference in their purchase decision

     Experiment 3: Customer Satisfaction
     - Select a group of ___ trial participants to recieve protoype devices.